mecaneer23/clock/README.md

 ## Command line

 A command line program to display the time in multiple formats.
-Some options include digital and analog, as well as an ncurses or purely printed display.
-Clock is written in Python.
+Some options include digital/analog, and ncurses/printed display.

 ### Options